crotchetycrow/CICD-with-jenkins/README.md

 - Build job and then check the console output

+## Creating a Github webhook

+- On your Jenkins' build select configure

-Github hook trigger for GITScm polling - tick
+  - Check Github hook trigger for GITScm polling

-github repo > settings > webhook > add new
+- On your Github repository head to 'Settings' then select 'Webhook'

+  - Select 'Add new'
-payload URL
+  - Enter the payload URL

-application/json

-send me everything
+  - Select 'application/json' from the drop down menu
+  - Check 'Send me everything'

+- Tada!